Jan Kořenský

 Jan Kořenský (24 May 1937 – 16 April 2022) was a Czech linguist, lecturer in Bohemian studies and author.
 He worked on Czech grammar, general linguistics, linguistic methodology, sign theory, text theory and procedural grammar.
 He wrote more than 10 books and 70 papers.
+Kořenský's research had a significant impact on Czech linguistics.
+He is the co-author of the modern Czech Grammar and a pioneer in the academic field of semantics in relation to Czech and speech as such.

 Career

 Kořenský was the most prominent representative of the Czech methodological reflection on linguistic research, intervening in discussions about grammars and the grammar of Czech, the scope and content of the notion of natural language grammar.
 He was a student of lecturers in Czech studies Bohuslav Havránek, Miroslav Komárek, Oldřich Králík and Miloš Dokulil.
 Professor Kořenský taught and served on the scientific councils of Charles University and Palacký University.

 During his scientific career he worked as: